Reporting & Notification Portal

 Lead in air concentration was above the 0.4 µg/m3 annual average limit at Pirie West compliance monitor on 31 December 2020.

 Lead in air concentration was below the 0.4 µg/m3 annual average limit at Oliver Street compliance monitor on 31 December 2020.

 3.2.2.
 Lead in Air Targets

 Lead-in-air at the Ellen Street monitor was over the 1.6 µg/m3 annual average target on 31 December 2020.

 Lead-in-air at the Boat Ramp monitor was over the 0.6 µg/m3 annual average target on 31 December 2020.

 Lead in air concentration was below the three-month average targets at Pirie West School, Oliver Street, Ellen Street and the Boat Ramp on 31 January 2021.

 3.2.3.
 Sulphur Dioxide (SO2) Investigations

-There have not been any exceedances of the 0.08 ppm 24-hour average investigation trigger.
+There have not been any exceedances of the 0.08 ppm 24-hour average investigation trigger in the past month.

-There have not been any exceedances of the 0.02 ppm 12-month average investigation trigger.
+There have not been any exceedances of the 0.02 ppm 12-month average investigation trigger in the past month.